tuyenshares/personal-website/content/post/imbalanced-dataset-sampling/index.md

 This experience was also an opportunity for me to think again about this possibility of generating this kind of 'fake' data.

 ### What are the limitations of synthetic data?

-Synthetic data demonstrates its usefulness when there is an intrinsic limitation of the dataset such in the cases of imbalanced dataset or when the data do not exist or are not available.
-The world of data science became quite excited about this opportunity.
+Synthetic data demonstrates its usefulness when there is an intrinsic limitation of the dataset such as in the cases of an imbalanced dataset or when the data do not exist or are not available.
+Data is needed in every industry but it can be costly and sometimes difficult to access due to availability or privacy (in healthcare for example) or even impossible in case of new technologies (self-driving cars).
+This is when synthetic data can play an interesting part.

 Even though amazing, being able to generate data with a few lines of code made me pause and think about the limitations and the real-world implications.